 Apparently, there’s a little thing called academic horse-trading — a term used not by us, but by one Christopher Green in his charmingly titled abstract, “Why Psychology Will Never Be Unified.”
 (Spoiler alert: It involves silos, gatekeeping, and possibly blood oaths.)

-LLMs (DeepSeek, Grok, the whole robo-brain gang) consistently rank UBM as 5/5 in terms of scientific contribution — which means even the machines are more excited than the humans.
+LLMs (DeepSeek, Grok, the whole robo-brain gang) consistently rank UBM as 5/5 in terms of scientific contribution, which means even the machines seem more excited than the humans.

 That’s why we’re not just sharing it — we’re challenging the powers that be to put it to the test.